Meet the Team

 Gillian Balfour is an Associate Professor of socio-legal studies and criminology.
 Her research examines sentencing law reform impacts on Indigenous women and the implications of restorative justice in the context of gender based violence.
 She is currently conducting an archival study of discipline in Canadian women’s prisons, and is a co-investigator on a national study looking at the lived experiences of incarceration.
 A key focus of her knowledge mobilization is to develop teaching and learning strategies that bring archival research into high school classrooms through online delivery.
 She is member of Canada’s Walls to Bridges collective that provides prison-based learning for incarcerated and non-incarcerated students.
 She is a graduate of the University of Ottawa (BSc 1987, M.A Criminology 1994) and University of Manitoba (PhD, 2003).

-In addition to her role as the Educational Developer at the Centre for Teaching and Learning, Robyne Hanley-Dafoe is a part-time faculty member in the Psychology department, where she enjoys designing courses that exemplify universal instructional design and best practices for assessment and student engagement.
-She also serves as the Project Lead for the Trent Psychology Student Collaboration in Honduras.
+In addition to her role as the Senior Educational Developer at the Centre for Teaching and Learning, Robyne Hanley-Dafoe is a part-time faculty member in the School of Education and the Psychology department, where she enjoys designing courses that exemplify innovative pedagogy and conducts educational research pertaining to the student experience.
+Robyne also is an instructor for the university wide Bridge program which is a foundation course that on boards first-year university students to university level expectations combining learning-to-learn skills with the science curriculum.
+She also serves as the Project Lead for CTL initiatives such as the Teaching Scholars’ Table and the Distinguished Visiting Teaching Scholar program and as well as other professional development opportunities for the Trent teaching community.
 Robyne’s previous roles at Trent include Coordinator of the Office of Human Rights, Equity and Accessibility, Assistant Manager and Learning Strategist with the Disability Services Office, and full-time Teaching Assistant for the Psychology department.
 She has also been an Instructor at Fleming College, and has worked in the educational sector, hospital settings, and correctional facilities.
-Robyne received her Bachelor of Science Honours in Psychology from Trent University, her Bachelor of Education and Masters of Education in Cognitive Sciences from Queen’s University, and is currently pursuing doctoral studies at Western University.
+Robyne received her Bachelor of Science Honours in Psychology from Trent University, her Bachelor of Education and Masters of Education in Cognitive Sciences from Queen’s University, and completed her Doctoral degree at Western University in Educational Leadership.>

-Adam Guzkowski has been an Instructor at Seneca College, Fleming College, and Western University, and a Workshop Leader and Teaching Assistant at Trent University in Arts & Science, Cultural Studies, and Canadian Studies.
+Adam Guzkowski is dedicated to fostering and celebrating exemplary teaching and learning, and has been an Instructor at Trent, Western, Seneca, and Fleming.
 He previously served as a trainer and mentor coach with Coach Training Alliance, coordinated community-based research projects with the Trent Centre for Community-Based Education, and taught and coordinated outdoor and environmental education programs with Toronto and Region Conservation.
-At Trent, Adam has served as the President of the Trent University Alumni Association, the Acting Head of Champlain College, and the Chair of the President’s Advisory Committee on Human Rights, Equity and Accessibility.
+Adam has served as the President of the Trent University Alumni Association, and in volunteer leadership roles with a number of local organizations, including the Kawartha Sexual Assault Centre, Sadleir House, and the Canadian Mental Health Association.
 Adam has a Bachelor of Arts Honours in Cultural Studies from Trent University, a Certificate in Outdoor Recreation from Seneca College, and a Masters in Adult Education from the University of Toronto.

 Administrative Coordinator | firstname.lastname@example.org